josieparis/gatk-snp-calling/README.md

 #### Info on this metadata
 simple_ID = name of individual

-sample_ID = name of read pertaining to that individual instrument = One of ILLUMINA, SOLID, LS454, HELICOS and PACBIO (must be in caps!) flow_cell = flowcell ID that the sample was run on lane = lane the sample was run on run_num = run number of the fastq reads
+sample_ID = name of read pertaining to that individual

+instrument = One of ILLUMINA, SOLID, LS454, HELICOS and PACBIO (must be in caps!)

+flow_cell = flowcell ID that the sample was run on

+lane = lane the sample was run on

+run_num = run number of the fastq reads

+seq_num = library prep number.
+Sometimes you have an index for this.
+We only did one library per sample, hence all are 1.

 In this example metadata, we have several fastq files for each sample For example, sample `APLP_F1` is comprised of three sets of fastq reads: `APLP_F1_A_L001`, `APLP_F1_A_L002`, `APLP_F1_A_L003` and we can see in the metadata that they come from three different lanes of sequencing (1,2,3) on flow_cell A.